ryujh030820/ryujh030820/README.md

 ## Hi there 👋
 I am currently a student majoring in computer science.
-I am interested in and studying frontend and ML/DL.
+I am interested in and studying front-end and ML/DL.
-If you want to get in touch with me, email me at the ryujh030820@gmail.com!
+If you want to get in touch with me, email me at ryujh030820@gmail.com!

 ### Blog
 <a href="https://ryujh030820.github.io">